cupcakearmy/directus-remote-trigger/README.md

 ![Screenshot](https://i.imgur.com/Cnl3PBn.png)

-> ## ⚠️ As of Directus 9 this is mostly solved natively and you should use the biult in webhooks
+> ## ⚠️ As of Directus 9 this is mostly solved natively and you should use the built in webhooks

 ## Motivation